Interactive Occlusion Boundary Estimation through Exploitation of Synthetic Data: Introduction

-\item Based on the fact that OB is geometrically defined without ambiguity~\cite{wang2020occlusion}, we propose to exploit the large amount of synthetic data to train the deep model for OB estimation.
-To this end, we introduce an efficient tool,~\sytheticGenerationName, for automatically generating 2D images along with OBs, which has been utilized to establish a benchmark, named~\sytheticBenchmarkName, comprising 19,186 synthetic samples sourced from the \emph{3D-FUTURE} dataset~\cite{fu20213d}.
-Abundant experimental results demonstrate that leveraging such a synthetic benchmark for training achieves promising performance, even without the use of domain adaptation techniques.
-To the best of our knowledge, we are the first to generate OBs for 2D images directly from 3D scene data.
-Our OB quality surpasses that of~\cite{qiu2020pixel}, which generates OB maps from depth and normal maps, demonstrating the superiority of directly exploring the 3D scene's geometric information.
+\item To address the scarcity of well-annotated real-world data, we propose using synthetic data for training IOBE models, thanks to the particularity that OBs can be unambiguously derived from the 3D scene.
+To this end, building upon~\cite{wang2020occlusion}'s definition, we developed\textbf{~\sytheticGenerationName}, an efficient tool for automatically generating OBs from mesh-based 3D scene data with \textbf{self-occlusions} explicitly handled.
+By applying~\sytheticGenerationName~on the \emph{3D-FUTURE}~\cite{fu20213d}, we established~\textbf{\sytheticBenchmarkName}, a benchmark consisting of 19,186 high-quality synthetic indoor scenes.
+Extensive experiments demonstrate its effectiveness as a generalizable training resource.
+To the best of our knowledge, we are the first to generate the OBs for 2D images directly from 3D scene data where self-occlusions are considered.
+By effectively leveraging the 3D scene's geometric information, \sytheticGenerationName~achieves significantly higher quality than~\cite{qiu2020pixel}, the only previous method which handles self-occlusions from depth and normal maps.

-\item We introduce a real-world benchmark~\realBenchmarkName\footnote{LabName will be specified upon acceptance.}, comprising two subsets:~\subDIODE~and~\subEntitySeg, to achieve a more compelling and robust evaluation.
-These subsets are constructed by meticulously labeling ground truths for 50 and 70 high-resolution images from two previous datasets~\cite{vasiljevic2019diode, qi2022fine}, significantly surpassing the precision of prior benchmarks (see \reffig{fig.occVis_compare}).